Wendo Kolosoy: "Marie-Louise"

-His first international hit, in 1948, was "Marie-Louise", co-written with guitarist Henri Bowane.
+His first international hit, in 1948, was "Marie-Louise", which was co-written with guitarist Henri Bowane.
 Issued as a 78 rpm disc, the record featured "Marie-Louise" on the A-side and "Botiaki Tembe" on the B-side.
 According to those close to Wendo, Marie-Louise was his beloved and also Bowane's sister.
 In the song, Wendo declares his determination to marry her despite fierce opposition from his would-be father-in-law, who disparaged and maligned him.
 The refrain states: "Solo mpenza ngai na kobala Louise.
 Bokilo aboya, ngai na yo se libala, ngai na yo tolingani", which translates as: "It is certain that I will marry you, Louise.
 Even if the father-in-law refuses, you and I will wed, for our love binds us".
 Wendo himself later clarified to Radio France Internationale that the song was in fact written as a playful gesture of gratitude to Bowane's sister, who regularly welcomed the two musicians for meals.

 Musicologist Mampouya Mam'sy, in Cours de musique congolaise, notes that "Marie-Louise" employs homophony, with Wendo's lead line supported by instrumental accompaniment.
 His vocals are woven against Bowane's guitar, whose nimble fingering transposed traditional Mongo rhythms onto a modern instrument.
 The interplay between Bowane's guitar and Wendo's vocals creates an aural illusion of two guitars conversing, when in fact it is a single instrument.
 Promoted widely through Radio Congolia, the song rapidly swept across West Africa.
 However, its success also stirred turmoil, as Catholic clergy denounced it as "satanic", with rumors circulating that it possessed occult powers and, if played at midnight, could summon the dead.
 The uproar eventually forced Wendo into exile from Kinshasa, landed him briefly in a Belgian colonial prison in Stanleyville, and even led to his excommunication from the Catholic Church.
-Nevertheless, "Marie-Louise" became the "first pan-African musical work" and established Wendo as a Congolese rumba national star, now universally known simply as "Wendo".
-Beyond the controversy, "Marie-Louise" is also credited with popularizing the sebene, the instrumental break that became central to Congolese rumba, allowing musicians and dancers to improvise.
+Nevertheless, "Marie-Louise" became the "first pan-African musical work" and established Wendo as a Congolese rumba national star.
+Beyond the controversy, "Marie-Louise" is also credited with popularizing the sebene, the instrumental break that became central to Congolese rumba.
 According to the Agence d'Information d'Afrique Centrale, the term sebene first emerged to describe Bowane's improvisations in this very recording, though later generations mistakenly attributed its origin to the band Zaïko Langa Langa.